10 Best Under Armour Sunglasses Tested

-UV light reach eyes through the gaps between a face and the sun glasses, so we looked at fit in terms of protectiveness.
+UV light reaches eyes through the gaps between a face and the sunglasses, so we looked at fit in terms of protectiveness.

 Can the lenses stay sound even if impacted by an object such as a low hanging tree branch which are known to ambush runners, are they stably mounted in the frames to withstand shock and is technology engineered into the lenses to prevent smudging, misting, resistance to oils, seawater corrosion and other intrusive liquids.